Wilbur F. Stone: Career

 Over the next few years he practiced law and worked at newspapers in Evansville, Indiana, and Omaha, Nebraska.
 In 1860, he moved to Tarryall, Colorado, and worked as a miner, prospector, and lawyer.
 When Colorado Territory was organized, he served in the first territorial legislature as the representative from Park County.
-He was re-elected in 1864 and also served as the Assistant United States Attorney from 1862-1865.
+He was re-elected in 1864 and also served as the Assistant United States Attorney from 1862 to 1865.

 Now married to Sallie Sadler, in 1866 he moved to Pueblo, Colorado, to practice law.
 In 1868, he was appointed to serve as the district attorney for Colorado's Third Judicial District and was later elected to the same position.
 Also in 1868, upon the founding of The Pueblo Chieftain newspaper, Stone became its first editor, a position he held until 1873.

 In 1875-1876, Stone was a member of the Colorado Constitutional Convention, in which Colorado's constitution was drafted.
 Stone promoted and worked for the Denver & Rio Grande Railroad, serving as its attorney until he was appointed to serve as an associate justice of the Colorado Supreme Court in 1877 following the resignation of Ebenezer T. Wells.
 He served on the court until 1886.
 He practiced law and held several positions until President Benjamin Harrison appointed him to serve as one of five judges on the Court of Private Land Claims on June 10, 1891.
 He served until 1894, when the court's work was completed.